SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleRunCommandParameters.md

 ## SYNOPSIS
 Adds an AWS::Events::Rule.RunCommandParameters resource property to the template.
-The RunCommandParameters property type specifies the parameters to use when an Amazon CloudWatch Events rule invokes the AWS Systems Manager Run Command.
+The RunCommandParameters property type specifies the parameters to use when a rule invokes the AWS Systems Manager Run Command.

 ## SYNTAX